-- a written request, identifying the educational benefits, must be submitted by the parent/guardian. - the absence must be pre-approved at least one (1) week in advance by the principal or attendance administrator. - students are responsible for work missed during this absence.
+- A written request, identifying the educational benefits, must be submitted by the parent/guardian. - The absence must be pre-approved at least one (1) week in advance by the principal or attendance administrator. - C. Students are responsible for work missed during this absence.
 See Makeup Work above.

-Students who are suspended or prohibited from attending school due to failure to meet immunization requirements shall be considered administratively absent.
-Students who are absent due to recognized religious holidays shall obtain administrative pre-approval prior to the absences occurring.
-A religious holiday(s)/observance(s) exemption form (Form 5225 F1) should be completed by the parent/guardian and filed with the school at the beginning of each year or upon registration.
+Students who are suspended or prohibited from attending school due to failure to meet immunization requirements shall be considered administratively absent and not subject to fail as a result of their absences due to the suspension or prohibition.
+Students who are absent due to recognized religious holidays shall obtain administrative pre-approval prior to the absences occurring. holiday(s)/observance(s) exemption form (Form 5225 F1) should be completed by the parent/guardian and filed with the school at the beginning of each year or upon registration.